What's the difference?

 Designer Mat Board

 Our Designer Collection includes fabric, suede and silk finishes for a lush, textured finish.
 Selecting a Designer mat board with a number of colour and finish options allows you to add a creative flair to any picture.
+Learn more about Designer Matboard collection here.

 Mat Board Sizes